-How will I prepare for this procedure?
+How will I need to prepare for this procedure?

-You will be asked to give your consent to this procedure.
+You will be asked to give your consent for this procedure.
 It is important to let a member of the neurology team know beforehand if you are allergic to anything, such as local anaesthetic, antiseptic solution or plaster dressings.

-You should also inform the clinician undertaking the procedure if you are taking anti-coagulation or anti-platelet medications.
+You should also inform the clinician undertaking the procedure if you are taking any anti-coagulation or anti-platelet medications.